FuelLabs/sway-standards/standards/src_6/README.md

 # Rationale

-The ABI discussed covers the known use cases of token vaults while allowing safe implementations
+The ABI discussed covers the known use cases of token vaults while allowing safe implementations.

 # Backwards Compatibility